Reusable space: promising projects of US spacecraft

 "Naturally, all this was" transmitted "from the NASA state agency" ///

-NASA has revealed all its secrets to EVERYONE.
-Old men from Roskosmos
+NASA has opened all its secrets for EVERYONE.
+Old-timers from Roscosmos

 can also go to the NASA website and take secrets fellow (English only